rubygems/rfcs/README.md

 ## What the process is

-In short, any major feature nedes an RFC that has been merged into this RFC repo as a markdown file.
+In short, any major feature needs an RFC that has been merged into this RFC repo as a markdown file.
 At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Bundler and/or RubyGems.